One of the lesser known credit scores out there is the so-called “VantageScore.”

 FYI: The newest version, VantageScore 3.0, uses the same range as FICO, 300 to 850.
 Here is the VantageScore conversion chart to make sense of an old VantageScore:

-Similar to Fico scores, the higher your VantageScore, the lower your default risk.
+Similar to FICO scores, the higher your VantageScore, the lower your default risk.
 And vice versa.
 So consumers will want to shoot for the stars here as well.
+You can see your VantageScore 3.0 for free.

 How Is a VantageScore Determined?

-Payment history is the biggest driver of the VantageScore, just as it is over at FICO, accounting for nearly a third of the scoring.
+Payment history is the biggest driver of the VantageScore, just as it is over at FICO, accounting for nearly a third of the scoring, as the pie chart above confirms.

 And credit utilization is the second biggest factor, again, just the same over at FICO, with a near quarter-share of the pie.

-In other words, pay your bills on time and keep balances low and you’re halfway home.
+In other words, if you pay your bills on time and keep balances low you’re halfway home.

 VantageScore breaks up credit utilization a bit more, looking at balances and the amount of credit available.